Adobe Shared Device Licenses: Timing, benefits, and what you can expect

 - Once you begin migrating, you have 30 days to complete the process.
 If you fail to complete the process, your subscriptions will become inactive.
 You will need to repackage and redeploy the software within the console once you’ve finished migrating.

-- Although you are not required to migrate immediately, you must migrate before Dec.
-31, 2019.
-All your device-based licenses will no longer work after this date.
+- Although you are not required to migrate immediately, higher education customers must migrate before Dec.
+31, 2019, and K-12 customers before Dec.
+31, 2020.
+All your device-based licenses will no longer work after the corresponding date.

 - Existing VIP agreement customers must migrate all of their device subscriptions to shared device licensing before they can access Creative Cloud 2019 and/or purchase new shared device subscriptions.
 The console will unfortunately not support both the shared device and the old device offerings.